driessenslucas/researchproject/Thesis.md

 \pagebreak

-Here's a revised and streamlined version of the section:

 ## Advice

 ### Practical Utilization of Simulations

 Simulations are invaluable in research, offering a risk-free, controllable environment for developing and refining algorithms.

 - **Cost-Effectiveness:** Simulations allow for substantial cost savings by reducing the need for physical prototypes and extensive real-world trials in the early phases of research.